I beg to move,

 For anyone listening to the debate who is not aware of such schemes, the amazing idea behind the armed forces and police parliamentary schemes is that Members of Parliament can see for themselves what people are going through on the frontline.
 In fact, legislation considered on Friday, partly on behalf of the police, was driven in part by the hon.
 Member for Halifax (Holly Lynch), who had been on the police scheme and had been inspired by seeing the action of police officers.
 So the scheme has changed legislation here in Parliament.

 To accelerate, what useful things can we do for prison officers, apart from paying tribute to them for their extraordinary service, intelligence, commitment, honour, loyalty, courage and resilience, and for the way in which they work with unsociable hours and difficult people?
-Concretely, there are three different types of things.
+Concretely, there are three different types of thing.
 My hon.
-Friend the Member for Sittingbourne and Sheppey touched on terms and conditions, but that I will not touch on today, because we are currently in confidential discussions with the public sector pay review body, looking at exactly the issues raised, such as those of how we move people from the pre-existing closed-term contracts to the new fair and sustainable contract, and the difference in salary compared with other employment opportunities.
+Friend the Member for Sittingbourne and Sheppey touched on terms and conditions, but that I will not touch on today, because we are in confidential discussions with the public sector pay review body, looking at exactly the issues raised, such as those of how we move people from the pre-existing closed-term contracts to the new fair and sustainable contract, and the difference in salary compared with other employment opportunities.

 To give one small example, of which my hon.
 Friend is probably aware, in the Isle of Sheppey we pay an increased amount to attract people away from competing professions, such as in transport or the police, to get them to work in the Prison Service.
 There is much more to be said about that, but I want to talk concretely about the equipment that we can bring in to try to make a prison officer’s life better.
 We talked about PAVA spray—pepper spray, in other words.
 My hon.
 Friend also talked about the introduction of rigid handcuffs and discussed other equipment being proposed, including suggestions for stab-proof vests, body-worn cameras, which we are rolling out across the estate, and CCTV.
 All that will increase the confidence of the prison officer in dealing with the prisoner.